wwiecek/wwiecek.github.io/_posts/2026-04-15-control-arm-sizing-note.md

 There are four practical conclusions.

 - J-PAL already has a short, accessible guide to power calculations.
-  People should make use of it, or revise it slightly to incorporate the points on allocation and stratification (J-PAL 2025).
+  For general guidance on power calculations, one should make use of it, or revise it slightly to incorporate the points on allocation and stratification (J-PAL 2025).
 - In a multi-arm trial with $k$ separate comparisons against a common control, control arm should be scaled up by $\sqrt{k}$.
 This can shrink samples by 10% if you have 4 treatment arms.
-- The solution is different when concerned with average treatment effect across all arms (larger control arm) or comparisons across arms (larger treatment arms).
+- The solution is different when we are concerned with the average treatment effect across all arms (larger control arm) or comparisons across arms (larger treatment arms).
-- If treatment arms are closely related, partial pooling should be done as an additional step.
-It offers larger efficiency gains than the optimal sample allocation alone.
+- If treatment arms are closely related, partial pooling of information should be done as an additional step.
+It may offer much larger efficiency gains than the optimal sample allocation, although at the cost of making additional assumptions.

 ## References